 Free and Informed Consent

 In order to consent legally to something which is otherwise illegal, a person has to understand what they are consenting to.
 There are no hard and fast rules to cover every situation, and there is no specific legislation on the subject.
-The Civil Liability Act at section 21 has set a standard for professionals, including medical professionals that requires the medical professional to disclose:
+The Civil Liability Act has set a disclosure standards for professionals, including medical professionals that requires the medical professional to disclose:

 - information that a reasonable person in the patient’s position would require to make a reasonably informed decision as to whether to undergo the treatment; and